FridaPi/Getting-and-Cleaning-Data-Project/CodeBook.md

-The CourseProject.R loads the data and cleans the data into tidydata following the project description.
+The run_analysis.R loads the data and cleans the data into tidydata following the project description.

 1. Download the dataset
 Dataset downloaded and extracted under the folder called UCI HAR Dataset